|

 the audio output stage and no sound comes out of the speaker, you know there's

-Many people have asked me whether they'll need a tube tester.
-The answer is no,
+Many people ask me whether they'll need a tube tester.
+My answer is no, for a beginner.

-place of a suspect tube, to see if the radio plays better.
+place of a suspect tube, to see if the radio or TV plays better.

-Conversely, you can put a suspect tube into a radio that already
+Conversely, you can put a suspect tube into a radio or TV that already

 works, to see if the performance changes.